I helped plant vegetation for a restoration project. Why does this matter?

 Discover “Aware Animals” by Mira Petrova: A Zero-Waste Comic Bringing Environmental Awareness to Life

 Explore the vibrant Aware Animals comic series by Bulgarian artist Mira Petrova, a creative project that turns zero-waste education into fun, visually engaging storytelling.
-This blog post highlights her unique illustrations, the environmental message behind them, and why her work resonates with anyone trying to live more consciously.
-Discover how Mira’s art aligns with Terra On The Bench’s mission to make sustainability accessible, practical, and a natural part of everyday life..

 Where the River Roars: The End of Devil’s Hole Trail